Interplay of Pauli blockade with electron-photon coupling in quantum dots: Discussion

 \section{Discussion}

 We first investigate the basic properties of the interaction without valley degree of freedom.
-In this case the (1,1) triplets ($T_{0(,\pm}$) are blockaded unless spin-flip processes allow transitions to the (0,2) singlet ($S^{(0,2)}$).
+In this case the (1,1) triplets ($T_{0(\pm)}$) are blockaded unless spin-flip processes allow transitions to the (0,2) singlet ($S^{(0,2)}$).
 The solution with RWA is used and the stationary state is obtained from Eq.~(\ref{eq_laplaceLim}).
 We assume a bias window of $\mu_L - \mu_R = \SI{1}{\milli\electronvolt}$, centered around the DQD levels and $T = \SI{0.1}{\kelvin}$.

-In Fig.~\ref{fig_novalley}(a) the leakage current $I$ is plotted for different values of the total tunneling and the difference in Zeeman splitting, $B_L-B_R$.
-The dashed gray curve is based on an exact numerical treatment of the system for the same parameters as the orange curve.
-The agreement with the approximate analytical solution is very good.
-Note, however, that some curves are missing a narrow window around $B_L+B_R=0$.
-In these cases the limit of Eq.~(\ref{eq_laplaceLim}) is undefined.
-An inverse Laplace transform of Eq.~(\ref{eq_LTsolution}) can still yield the solution at these instances, at a much higher computational cost.
+In Fig.~\ref{fig_novalley}(a) the leakage current $I$ is plotted for different values of the total tunneling strength and the differences in Zeeman splitting, $B_L-B_R$.
+The dashed gray curve is based on an exact numerical treatment without RWA of the system for the same parameters as the orange curve.
+Analogously, in the case with valley pseudospin a comparison between the analytical solution and the exact numerical treatment without RWA is shown in Fig.~\ref{fig_valleyChar}(a).
+The agreement with the approximate analytical solution is very good in both cases.
+However, in the case of Fig.~\ref{fig_valleyChar}(a) the deviation is larger since the RWA is worse since $\varphi_v$ is relatively close to $\pi/4$.
+Note that the analytically derived curves are missing one point at $B_L+B_R=0$.
+These results are obtained from Eq.~(\ref{eq_laplaceLim}), however, this identity is only valid if $\mathcal{L}\tilde d_\mu(s)$ has no poles with $\mathrm{Re}\,s\geq 0$ other than a simple pole at $s=0$~\cite{DoetschLaplace}.
+Due to the magnetic field dependence of the triplet energies at $B_L+B_R=0$ a pole with multiplicity two also falls to $s=0$ and therefore Eq.~(\ref{eq_laplaceLim}) must not be applied.
+We emphasize that an inverse Laplace transform of Eq.~(\ref{eq_LTsolution}) can still yield the solution at these instances, although at a higher computational cost.

-As the figure shows, the model can reproduce the features known to appear in spin blockade.
+As Fig.~\ref{fig_novalley}(a) shows, the model can reproduce the features known to appear in spin blockade.
 The leakage current exhibits a transition from a Lorentzian dip to a peak at zero magnetic field when the tunneling is decreased \cite{PhysRevB.80.041301}.
 For large magnetic fields the current decays to zero \cite{PhysRevB.84.245407,Lai-SciRep-2011} to the extent that it can appear as a double peak with the width determined by $\Gamma_R $ \cite{PhysRevB.95.155416}.
 We also observe a small dip at $B_L+B_R=\pm 2\sqrt{2}t_c$ where the strongly hybridized singlets anticross with the $T_\pm$ triplet states that are only weakly coupled to the $(0,2)$ sector since the degenerate levels rearrange into blockaded and open states \cite{PhysRevB.80.041301}.